MA4020 - Mathematical Programming (2022/23)

 |Total study hours||300|

 This module introduces a range of numerical approximation methods for solving a variety of mathematical problems, including iterative methods for solving nonlinear equations and systems of linear equations.
 This module also introduces a mathematical programming package that is commonly used for solving a variety of problems.
-The application of these techniques, through the medium of mathematical problems enables the student to become proficient in the use of algebraic software.
+The application of these techniques, through the medium of mathematical problems enables the student to become proficient in the use of algebraic software which is used in most mathematical related jobs such as working in industry, financial markets and teaching.

 Prior learning requirements